AlexanderBazhenov/PhD-textbook-interval-analysis/README.md

 # PhD-textbook-interval-analysis
-# Examples for the book
+Examples for the textbook.
-# Together with Anastasya Karpova
+Together with Anastasya Karpova